draffensperger/marytts-http/README.md

 To better understand these options and how they are used by MaryTTS, you can [install MaryTTS locally](http://mary.dfki.de/download/) and experiment with it.
+You can also try the MaryTTS [online demo](http://mary.dfki.de:59125/), though as of this writing the demo is sometimes down.

 To play the audio on a web page you can embed it with the `<audio>` tag, e.g.:
 ```